-Once you have made fresh hummus, you won't go back!
-It's very easy to make, delicious, and a completely different flavor than store-bought hummus.
-With late summer tomatoes perfectly ripe, this Hummus with Vine Roasted Tomatoes is a great snack or side for any meal.
+Once you have made fresh, homemade hummus, you won't go back!
+With summer tomatoes perfectly ripe, this Hummus with Roasted Vine Tomatoes is a great snack or side dish for any meal.
 It's a smooth and creamy hummus and then the tomatoes add a delicious sweet flavor.

 There are only a few things you need to bring this dish together.
 And of course, the tomatoes are the star of the show!

-- Tahini: tahini is a sesame seed paste and the base of this hummus.
+- Tahini: Tahini is a sesame seed paste and the base of this hummus.
 It comes in many different flavors and varieties, but you want plain tahini here.
 This is also a good place to use a good quality option - the taste will be better!

-- Garlic cloves: I always prefer to use whole garlic rather than pre-minced garlic.
-There is just so much more flavor!
+- Garlic cloves: I always prefer to use whole garlic rather than pre-minced garlic as it adds more flavor.
 Plus, you're putting it in a food processor, so you don't even need to do any chopping.

 See full recipe below for detailed directions.